swch/strivve-docs-nextjs/src/pages/resources/password-managers/index.md

 3. Once selected, the credential fields are auto filled, and the linking process can begin.
 ![Password Manager](/images/android_google_3.png )

-### IOS Mobile Device using third party LastPass Password Manager
+### iOS Mobile Device using third party LastPass Password Manager

 1. User is prompted for merchant site credentials and selects the key icon.
 ![Password Manager](/images/ios_lastpass_1.png )